szwacz/fs-jetpack/README.md

 * `'jsonWithDates'` content will be returned as parsed JSON object, and date strings in [ISO format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString) will be automatically turned into Date objects.

 **returns:**
-File content in specified format, or `null` if file doesn't exist.
+File content in specified format, or `undefined` if file doesn't exist.

 ## <a name="remove"></a> remove([path])